 Yasaka brand manufactures it in black and red colors with 1.8, 2.0, and max thicknesses.
 It is one of the best rubbers to be used by beginners because it is easier to use.
 It has the perfect grip and is very good for backhand and forehand if you’re learning topspin.

-The Rakza 7 Soft also has a soft sponge which gives the rubber more sound and build-in glue effect.
+The Rakza 7 Soft also has a soft sponge which gives the rubber more sound and a built-in glue effect.
 This feature is incomparable to the Rakza 7 rubber, making it exceptional.
 Its softness enhances control characteristics while playing.

-Yasaka uses natural rubber gum for the top sheet that boosts the level of spin and the power of spin.
-The Top sheet is combined with the new power sponge and, they collaborate well, forming this Hybrid Energy rubber.
+Yasaka uses natural rubber gum for the top sheet that boosts the level of spin and power.
+The Top sheet is combined with the new power sponge, and they collaborate well, forming this Hybrid Energy rubber.